unca-acm/perlemirBot/README.md

 This project is in its infancy.
 Stay tuned.

+## Configuration

+To use, add your Coinbase Pro API credentials to the apiconfig.py file

 ## Related

 We have a webdev team creating a front end dashboard, in addition to a team creating an internal API.